MUSC Student Handbook

 |Faculty Advisor||Steven Kubalak, Ph.Dfirstname.lastname@example.org|

-- To plan and promote opportunities for cultural exchanges among both international and American students through programs that enhance campus-wide understanding of ethnic differences.
+- To plan and promote opportunities for cultural exchanges between International and American students through programs that enhance campus-wide understanding of people's differences and similarities.

 International Association is comprised of all MUSC students, postdoctoral fellows, faculty, staff and their families.
-A steering committee assesses programming and makes recommendations year to year.
+A steering committee assesses programming and makes recommendations on an annual basis.

 The Student Medical History Club meets for a catered lunch and a lecture by scholars on the history of the health sciences.
 Topics range from history of germ warfare to pathologies represented in pre-Columbian art.
 These lunches are provided free as an opportunity to meet othersinterested in the history of the health sciences.
 Students from all six colleges are welcome.